 How to open a bank account in Portugal

-Moving to Portugal with pets
+Emigrating to Portugal with pets

 An EU Pet Passport contains all the relevant information for emigrating with your pet, including an ID number linked to the microchip and vaccination certificates.
-If the microchip is not ISO 11784/11785 compliant, then you will need to bring the appropriate scanner with you to Portugal for the microchip to be scanned successfully.
+If the microchip is not ISO 11784/11785 compliant, you will need to bring the appropriate scanner with you to Portugal in order for the microchip to be scanned successfully.

 Foreign currency exchange for moving to Portugal